-Even though maxing out a credit card is almost as bad as a late payment, it’s different in that a late payment can take you credit score up to two years to recover from, while credit utilization only affects your score for as long as you carry the high balance.
+Even though maxing out a credit card is almost as bad as a late payment, it’s different in that a late payment can take you credit score more then two years to recover from, while credit utilization only affects your score for as long as you carry the high balance.
 Once you pay off your balance, your score will go back up.
 You can read more about this here.

 Business Credit Card